Objectives

 In general, I would suggest using a .csv file.
 This is advantageous because it can be read by many programs and is not tied to a specific program (like a SPSS or excel file), which future-proofs your data.
 Most programs, such as SPSS and excel, can also read .csv files.
 Regardless of which file type you are importing, R is expecting the data to be in a certain format.
 Namely, each variable should be in a separate column, and the variable names should be in the first row.
 If your data is not in this exact format (e.g., if there is any blank space in your data file), then R may not read it properly.
 You may need to edit your data file manually to make sure it matches this format (there are ways you can do it in R, but for beginners, it is generally easier to do this bit manually).
 You can save a data set to your computer in R using the write_csv() function.

-Note, you can also read and write .csv file using base R functions read.csv() and write.csv() respectively; however, these functions have some default settings that can cause headaches in the future, so best to avoid these.
+Note, you can also read and write .csv files using base R functions read.csv() and write.csv() respectively; however, these functions have some default settings that can cause headaches in the future, so best to avoid these.
 Also note, the read_csv() function will output some red text that looks like an error message, but this is just R telling you how it interpreted all the variables, and usually means everything is okay.

 Remember to download the data for this week’s demonstration and put it in your working directory before running the code below.
 Note that the class data set is already in the correct format.